Public health risks | Redland City Council

 Green pools

-If your backyard swimming pool if not maintained correctly, it is likely to become a breeding ground for mosquitoes.
-Council is responsible for taking steps to ensure backyard pools are not a public health risk.
-If your swimming pool is reported as a potential breeding ground for mosquitoes (green pool), Council will send you an advisory letter with information on how to resolve the issue in accordance with the Public Health Act 2005.
+An unmaintained swimming pool can be a likely breeding ground for mosquitoes increasing the risk of diseases carried by mosquitoes.
+Council is responsible for taking steps if backyard pools are a potential public health risk.
+If your swimming pool is reported as a potential breeding ground for mosquitoes (green pool), Council will send you an advisory letter on how to resolve in accordance with the Public Health Act 2005.

-Council suggests regularly maintaining your pool to ensure it does not become a public health risk by:
+Council suggests regularly maintaining your pool so it does not become a public health risk by:

-• Testing and balancing all pool water chemicals (free chlorine should be above 2.0 mg/L always) or ask your local pool shop for help
+• Testing and balancing all water chemicals (aim for free chlorine above 2.0 mg/L) – ask your local pool shop for help if required

 • Use water stabilisers at the correct concentrations (cyanuric acid at less than 50 mg/L) to prevent chlorine lock

-• Vacuum dead algae from pool and remove any leaves or debris
+• Vacuum dead algae from your pool and remove any leaves or debris

 Related links